menu

 One of the nice things about Pearlington is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-As is often the case in a small town, Pearlington doesn't have a public transportation system that people use for their commute.
+Pearlington is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Pearlington is an extremely ethnically-diverse town.
 The people who call Pearlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pearlington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pearlington include German, Irish, Italian, French, and French Canadian.
+Important ancestries of people in Pearlington include German, French, Irish, Italian, and African.

 The most common language spoken in Pearlington is English.
 Other important languages spoken here include Italian and Polish.